rsolano/CarND-Vehicle-Detection-P5/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I completed this step mostly by trial and error.
-I tried several combinations of HOG parameters (color_space, HOG orientations, pixels per cell, cells per block) and chose my final set based on accuracy of the model (see next step) and execution time.
-The parameters that worked best for me were:
+I came up with my final HOG parameters by trial and error.
+I tried several combinations of HOG parameters (color_space, HOG orientations, pixels per cell and cells per block) and chose my final set based on accuracy of the model (see next step) and execution time.
+The parameters that worked best for me were the following:

 Color space | Orientations | Pixels per cell | Cell per block | HOG channel :----------:|:------------:|:---------------:|:--------------:|:-----------